CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-1.md

 Using Copilot inside a Codespace shows just how easy it is to get up and running with GitHub's suite of [Collaborative Coding](https://github.com/features#features-collaboration) tools.

-In this exercise, you will create a development container and define specific extensions or configurations that will be used or installed in your codespace.
+In this lab, you will create a development container and define specific extensions or configurations that will be used or installed in your codespace.
 You will create this development container and add Copilot to the list of extensions.

 ## Task 1: Enable Copilot inside a Codespace